 All adults in the UK currently have access to a vaccine though the National Health Service.
-If students arrive in Oxford having had the first dose of the COVID-19 vaccine elsewhere in the UK, they are encouraged to bring their vaccination card with them, or to have a record of their NHS number, and arrange to have the second (or booster) dose of the vaccine in Oxford.
+If students arrive in Oxford having had the first dose of the COVID-19 vaccine elsewhere in the UK, they are encouraged to bring their vaccination card with them, or to have a record of their NHS number, and arrange to have the second (or booster) dose of the vaccine in Oxford by contacting NHS 119.

-There will be a winter booster programme run by Primary Care Networks from 1 September.
 Vulnerable groups will be amongst those offered a COVID-19 booster and flu jab under plans to increase protection against respiratory viruses ahead of winter.

 International students are eligible to access the COVID-19 vaccine for free, regardless of their nationality or immigration status.
-Further information about COVID-19 vaccinations for international students can be found on the UK Council for International Student Affairs website: <a href="https://doi.org/linear.org/li
+Further information about COVID-19 vaccinations for international students can be found on the UK Council for International Student Affairs website: UKCISA - international student advice and guidance - Coronavirus (Covid-19): info for international students.